 We recommend creating a network policy to limit access to your Snowflake instance to ChartMogul IP addresses:

-- Copy and paste the following command into the SQL editor:
+- Copy and paste the following command into the SQL editor in the Snowflake UI:

 CREATE NETWORK POLICY CHARTMOGUL_POLICY ALLOWED_IP_LIST=('3.248.174.47/32','99.80.87.208/32','34.248.167.65/32');